wgqhandsome/Image_Processing_100_Questions/README.md

 Hope this could help more people and thanks for [yoyoyo-yo's](https://github.com/yoyoyo-yo) great effort.

+I'm currently working on ROS and OpenCV, so I'm updating another repository: [OpenCV_for_Beginners](https://github.com/KuKuXia/OpenCV_for_Beginners).
+Please feel free to fork and pull request.

 ## Before Reading

 1. I’ll use the Google translator to help me understand his original meaning.
 Pretty cool, right?
 It’s the time for NLP.